Awedtan/HellaBot/README.md

 ## todo:

+separate events from constructor

+add help command and better command descriptions

-look into avoiding sending duplicate images
+look into using a database

 look into using more updated spine viewer

-add help command and better command descriptions

 maintain bot